hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 charge into close combat during his regular movement.
 Giant Spider Mount: If you are using the optional rules for mounts, then your warband’s heroes may ride giant spiders.
-The rider’s armor save increased by +1, exactly as if mounted on an ordinary horse.
+The rider’s armour save increased by +1, exactly as if mounted on an ordinary horse.
 The rider need not dismount to climb terrain (including building exteriors) and the spider’s natural climbing abilities allow the rider to re-roll any failed